Multiple Sclerosis (MS)

-Treatment medications include immunomodulating drugs, given by injection, that have helped patients with relapsing/remitting MS by reducing severity and the number of relapses.
-These medications may slow down the progression of MS and reduce disease activity.
+Treatment medications include immunomodulating drugs (whether given by injection, oral or intravenous modes) that have helped patients with relapsing MS by reducing severity and the number of relapses.

 Immune system suppressors have shown to be effective in slowing MS that is worsening or becoming progressive.